 Posted by Zenobia Chan on 11 December 2019

-Timeline of Smart Glasses Developments
+Timeline of Smart Glasses Development

 • 1997: launch of Glasstron by Sony, a portable head-mounted display that included two LCD screens for video and two earphones for audio.